ibm-cloud-docs/vpc/api-change-log-beta.md

 {: important}

 To review the change log of generally available API features, see the [VPC API change log](/docs/vpc?topic=vpc-api-change-log).

+## 15 April 2025
+{: #15-april-2025-beta}

+### For all version dates
+{: #15-april-2025-all-version-dates-beta}

+**Public address ranges.** Accounts that have been granted special approval to preview this feature can now [create a public address range](/apidocs/vpc-beta#create-public-address-range).
+A public address range is a contiguous block of public IP addresses that can be bound to a zone in a VPC.
+You can bind a public address range when creating it, or [update](/apidocs/vpc-beta#update-public-address-range) its binding later by setting its `target`.
+You can update `target.zone` to bind it to anther zone in the VPC, or update `target.vpc` to bind it to another VPC.
+Traffic that originates from the internet destined for addresses in a public address range must be routed to resources in the bound VPC zone by [creating VPC routes](/apidocs/vpc-beta#create-vpc-routing-table-route) in the VPC's routing table with `route_internet_ingress` set to `true`.

+When [retrieving](/apidocs/vpc-beta#get-vpc) or [listing](/apidocs/vpc-beta#list-vpcs) VPCs, the response includes the `public_address_ranges` that are bound to each VPC.

+Learn about [public address ranges](/docs/vpc?topic=vpc-about-par), and explore the new [API methods](/apidocs/vpc-beta#list-public-address-ranges).

 ## 17 December 2024
 {: #17-december-2024-beta}